rohit04nehul/InstaCloneX/README.md

    ```
 5. **Start the Application:** In separate terminal windows, start the frontend and backend servers:
    ```
-   cd InstaCloneX/frontend
+   cd InstaFusion/frontend
    npm start
    ```
    ```
-   cd InstaCloneX/backend
+   cd InstaFusion/backend
    npm start
    ```
-6. **Access the Application:** Open your web browser and navigate to `http://localhost:3000` to access InstaCloneX.
+6. **Access the Application:** Open your web browser and navigate to `http://localhost:3000` to access InstaFusion.

 **Contributing:**
 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.